(Also called "Mixed Numbers")

 Example: Convert 3 2/5 to an improper fraction.

-Multiply the whole number by the denominator:
+Multiply the whole number (3) by the fraction's denominator (5):

-Add the numerator to that:
+Add the fraction's numerator (2) to that:

 Converting Improper Fractions to Mixed Fractions